akhodakivskiy/VimFx/documentation/config-file.md

 ## vimfx.js

 This is the actual config file, written in JavaScript.
+It is in this file you add custom commands and set options, or whatever you’d like to do.

 ```js
 console.log('Hello, world!
 This is vimfx:', vimfx)